Eustace II, Count of Boulogne

 Eustace II, (c.
 1015 – c.
-1087), also known as Eustace aux Grenons ("Eustace with long moustaches"), was Count of Boulogne from 1049–1087.
-He fought on the Norman side at the Battle of Hastings, and afterwards received large grants of land forming an honour in England.
+1087), also known as Eustace aux Grenons ("Eustace with long moustaches"), was Count of Boulogne from 1049 to 1087.
+He fought on the Norman side at the Battle of Hastings, and afterwards received large grants of land forming the Honour of Boulogne in England.
 He is one of the few proven companions of William the Conqueror.
 It has been suggested that Eustace was the patron of the Bayeux Tapestry.
+His second son Godfrey of Bouillon was a preeminent leader of the First Crusade, and the first ruler of the Kingdom of Jerusalem.

 Origins

 Eustace was the son of Eustace I of Boulogne and Matilda of Louvain.

 Career

-In 1048 Eustace joined his father-in-law's rebellion against the Emperor Henry III.
+Eustace's wife was Goda, the sister of King Edward the Confessor of England.
+In 1047, Godfrey III, Duke of Lower Lorraine rebelled against the Holy Roman Emperor, Henry III, and Eustace joined the rebellion.
+Then or earlier, he repudiated Gode and married Godfrey's daughter Ida.
 The next year Eustace was excommunicated by Pope Leo IX for marrying within the prohibited degree of kinship.
 Eustace and Ida were both descended from Louis II of France, and just within the prohibited seventh degree.
 However, since not all their ancestors are known, there might have existed a closer relationship.
 The Pope's action was possibly at the behest of Henry III.
 The rebellion failed, and in 1049 Eustace and Godfrey submitted to Henry III.